apache/tinkerpop/gremlin-javascript/src/main/javascript/gremlin-javascript/README.md

   return vertex.value;
 };
 ```

-Please see the [reference documentation][docs] at Apache TinkerPop for more information.

 NOTE that versions suffixed with "-rc" are considered release candidates (i.e. pre-alpha, alpha, beta, etc.) and
 thus for early testing purposes only.